“We all become the composite of the places we’ve been and the people we’ve met.” — Bill Withers

 Blake Hestir

-Blake Hestir lives in Fort Worth, Texas, the unceded sacred ancestral land of the Wichita and Affiliated Tribes.
+Blake Hestir lives in Fort Worth, Texas, the sacred ancestral lands of the Wichita and Affiliated Tribes.
 He is professor of philosophy and associate director of CALM Studies at TCU in Fort Worth, Texas.

 He is president and co-founder of The Mind Body Ecology Institute and an advisor for the Dallas Movement Collective.
 His teaching and scholarship are in the areas of ancient Greek philosophy, philosophy of mind, and phenomenology, as well as ecology and contemplative research.